lhao03/lhao03.github.io/content/_index.md

 I've helped design and implement a developer tool to interact with Microsoft Graph at {{ highlightLink(text="Microsoft Garage", link="https://www.microsoft.com/en-us/garage/about/")}}, built a {{ highlightLink(text="natural language processing pipeline", link="https://www.medrxiv.org/content/10.1101/2021.05.04.21256134v1")}} to automate the extraction of patient information from clinical notes, listened to {{ highlightLink(text="21st Century Girl for 9268 minutes", link="/res/spotify/bts.jpg")}}, led some {{ highlightLink(text="technical workshops", link="/experience")}}, and mentored high schoolers.

 ### Currently
-I'll be doing most of my low level computer science courses this year, the last of my math courses, my first biochemistry course (finally done all the biology and chemistry prerequisites) and a third year microbiology course!
-But before school starts, I'm catching up on webtoons, listening to kpop, eating chocolate and not reviewing calculus 😎.
-Besides eating too much chocolate, I'm also learning about Elixir!
+I'll doing most of my low level computer science courses this year, the last of my math courses, my first biochemistry course (finally done all the biology and chemistry prerequisites) and a third year microbiology course!
+When I'm not confused about Multivariable Calculus, I'm catching up on webtoons, listening to kpop, eating chocolate and lifting.
+Besides eating too much chocolate, I'm also (attempting) to learn about Elixir!

 ### Quantified
 - kilograms of chocolate consumed per year: 12 🍫